edamla/mediterraneanagency/_books/2021-09-01-around-the-world-in-a-day.md

 the same questions again.
 However, when I did this, my imagination took me by the hand and led me to a “dreamlike” realm.
 Even the stones and soil of this enjoyable realm seemed alive...
-Even- tually, I found myself keeping pace with them and being compelled to write “peculiar writings” that made me smile.
+Eventually, I found myself keeping pace with them and being compelled to write “peculiar writings” that made me smile.
-During this day-long journey, I sometimes at- tacked the stones and got beaten up by them.
+During this day-long journey, I sometimes attacked the stones and got beaten up by them.
 Sometimes, I conversed with the trees.
-While argu- ing with a bird the size of a finger, I learned things I never knew from it.
+While arguing with a bird the size of a finger, I learned things I never knew from it.
 If you like, I can tell you about them too, and let’s all embark on a “Journey to Wonderland” together.